duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ### Structure

 Structure minions cannot move or attack and can not increase their attack.
 All cards with the build are structures during their build time.

-A dispelled structure no longer activates summon devrish, but still cannot attack or move, and continues to occupy its terrain space until it is destroyed.

 Structures cannot gain attack boosts, except through Stone to Spears.

 ### Vespyr